The Curse of the Short Nap

 What to do if You’ve Made These Changes, And Your Baby Still Takes Short Naps

 You may have been working on your little one’s naps for weeks or months now.
 If you’ve tried everything you can think of — schedule adjustments, putting your baby down earlier, or later, changing bedtime, letting her cry it out, saving the nap by helping him or her back to sleep, etc — but nothing seems to be working, we have a solution for you.

 Here at the Sleeper Teachers we’ve helped hundreds of families resolve their children’s chronic short naps.
-Our 12 Step Guide to Getting Rid of Crap Naps for Good is for those who are looking for a DIY, deep-dive solution to help extend baby’s naps.
+Our Step-by-Step Guide to Putting an End to Crap Naps is for those who are looking for a DIY, deep-dive solution to help extend baby’s naps.
 This thorough guide will help you troubleshoot all of the factors playing into your child’s chronic short nap cycle and help you make changes that lead to your baby getting the daytime sleep their body needs.

 Additional Support is Available to Those Who Need It